 Most Affordable Neighborhoods in Cape Coral, FL

-Some of the cheapest neighborhoods in Cape Coral are Jacaranda, Mariner, and Burnt Store.
+Some of the cheapest neighborhoods in Cape Coral are Jacaranda, Hancock, and Caloosahatchee.
 These neighborhoods offer some of the lowest rent prices in Cape Coral, making them ideal for renters on a budget.
-As of March 2, 2025, the average rent in Cape Coral is $1,675, which is 6.5% lower than last year.
+As of April 26, 2025, the average rent in Cape Coral is $1,645, which is 1.9% lower than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Jacaranda